MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-many-to-many-relationships.md

 As you can see, TX&mdash;with **Sales** data but unknown *Population* data&mdash;and New York&mdash;with known **Population** data but no **Sales** data&mdash;would be included.
 This workaround isn't optimal, and it has many issues.
 For relationships with a many-to-many cardinality, the resulting issues are addressed, as described in the next section.

-For more information about implementing this workaround, see [many-to-many relationship guidance](../guidance/relationships-many-to-many.md).
+For more information about implementing this workaround, see [Many-to-many relationship guidance](../guidance/relationships-many-to-many.md).

 ## Use a relationship with a many-to-many cardinality instead of the workaround

 You can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 It's now possible to set the relationship cardinality to *many-to-many*.
 This setting indicates that neither table contains unique values.
 For such relationships, you might still control which table filters the other table.
 Or you can apply bidirectional filtering, where each table filters the other.

 In Power BI Desktop, the cardinality defaults to *many-to-many* when it determines neither table contains unique values for the relationship columns.
-In such cases, a warning message confirms you want to set a relationship, and the change isn't the unintended effect of a data issue.
+In such cases, a warning message confirms that you want to set a relationship, and that the change isn't the unintended effect of a data issue.

-For example, when you create a relationship directly between CityData and Sales&mdash;where filters should flow from CityData to Sales&mdash;Power BI Desktop displays the **Edit relationship** dialog box:
+For example, when you create a relationship directly between CityData and Sales&mdash;where filters should flow from CityData to Sales&mdash;Power BI Desktop displays the **Edit relationship** dialog:

 :::image type="content" source="media/desktop-many-to-many-relationships/many-to-many-relationships_01.png" alt-text="Screenshot of the Edit relationship dialog box with Cardinality and Cross filter direction highlighted.":::